 A child has just been taken away by social services due to a report that the child’s parents are taking cocaine.

 Within seven days, the parents applied for legal counsel to assist them in getting the child back into its regular home.
 Upon making an application to the court by the parent’s solicitors, the legal counsel representing the child (now in care) requests for both parents to undergo hair drug testing.
 This is sometimes called a “tricho test” (the word derives from “trichology”, meaning the study of the hair and scalp).

 Upon the application, the court made an order to complete the test before the next hearing.
 The test was conducted on both parents over a three-month period that demonstrated both mother and father had abused cocaine in month three (60-90 days) and the results for months two (30-60 days) and month one (0-30 days) were negative.
 This supported the statements of both parents that their usage had decreased.
 Note: hair drug testing allows one to look at patterns of abuse so one can effectively judge if an individual has long-term drug dependency.
 Based on this, the right choices can be made for the benefit of the child.

 A trucking company with 100 vehicles and high value cargo on the road wants to ensure that they are keeping the roads and their drivers safe.

-During the hiring process, to ensure they employ the right drivers that are alcohol-abstinent, the company perform the Trimega Laboratories’ FAEE alcohol test.
+During the hiring process, to ensure they employ drivers that are alcohol-abstinent, the company performs hair alcohol testing.
 This quickly eliminated any drivers that demonstrated to have an alcohol dependency of up to six months ago.
 The company after this process were confident in the selections they made to represent their brand on the roads and in the market.